IMasterIIChiefI-IST/Japanese-Flash-Card-Game/README.md

 This also affects the dictionary download button: some browsers/hosts block in-page downloads from GitHub's release host due to CORS restrictions.
 When that happens, the app automatically falls back to a normal browser download (the file lands in your Downloads folder), and you'll need to move it next to the app manually.

+The Grammar Guide download button can hit the same kind of CORS restriction when fetching from guidetojapanese.org.
+If the automatic download fails, use **Open live copy online** to view/save the PDF manually, then use **Load PDF file** in the Grammar Guide tab to store it offline — it only has to be done once.

 ## Tech

 - HTML